nikvoronin/awesome-time-paradox-movies/README.md

 **[Dark](https://www.imdb.com/title/tt5753856/)** (2017-2020)
 A family saga with a supernatural twist, set in a German town, where the disappearance of two young children exposes the relationships among four families.

+[El ministerio del tiempo](https://www.imdb.com/title/tt4136774/) / _The Ministry of Time_ (2015-...)
+A warrior from the 16th Century, the first female university student from the 19th Century, and a paramedic from the 21st Century join a secret agency to prevent people from changing Spanish history using time-traveling doors.

 [12 Monkeys](https://www.imdb.com/title/tt3148266/) (2015-2018)
 Follows the journey of a time traveler from the post-apocalyptic future who appears in present day on a mission to locate and eradicate the source of a deadly plague that will nearly destroy the human race.